 While these measures are extremely tough especially during a bereavement they are completely necessary in a bid to eradicate the Covid-19 Virus.

-While these measures are in place the Parish has set up a LIVE Streaming System which allows us to broadcast the funerals of parishioners at each of our three churches in Doneraile, Hazelwood and Shanballymore as well as from each of the cemeteries.
+While these measures are in place the Parish has set up a LIVE Streaming System Service which allows us to broadcast the funerals of parishioners at each of our three churches in Doneraile, Hazelwood and Shanballymore as well as from each of the cemeteries.
 There is a charge for this service so please contact Garrett to obtain more details.
 You can also request this service through both Doneraile Undertakers.

 If you are interested in broadcasting the funeral of a loved one please make contact with Garrett Roche on:

-Garrett will be happy to arrange the LIVE Stream for you and your family.
+Garrett will be happy to make the necessary arrangements for the LIVE Stream for you and your family.

 It is said that the Irish do funerals well.
 It is a strange kind of compli-ment but we understand what is meant.
 The funeral ritual is celebrated with a solemnity and dignity that conveys our Christian understanding of both life and death.